awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

     }
 }
 ```
+This global condition also applies to the master account of an AWS organization\.
 For more information about AWS Organizations, see [What Is AWS Organizations?](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide*\.

 **aws:PrincipalType**